From bomb squad to bakery: Detective starting a new venture

 As for the coffee, the beans will include a selection from friends who have farms in Mexico and Costa Rica among other countries.
 They went to Minnesota to study the intricacies of roasting.
 Their coffee lineup will include a variety of popular choices, decaf, cold brew and Nitrogen cold brew, which Conner said is a “really creamy coffee.”

 Chris is launching a new career and a new marriage.
-He and Shannon Colavecchio recently wed on Oct.
-12.
+He and Shannon Colavecchio wed on Oct.
+12, 2022.

-“I was a single mom with two adopted sons,” said Shannon, a former journalist who works for a public relations firm.
+“I was a single mom with two adopted sons,” Shannon said.
 She asked a friend if she knew someone in law enforcement who could talk to her youngest son about making better choices in life and on Dec.
 10, 2021, Chris Smith came by.

 “He was in uniform and armed, but he walked inside carrying a plate full of homemade cakes covered in foil,” Shannon recalled on her wedding website.
 On that visit, Chris and her son planted a tree.
 “On Sunday, he was making banana pudding for the bomb squad.”

 The roots of the relationship between Chris, who has two sons, and Shannon, who has two sons, grew as well.
-She’s also involved on the Ground Ops team with Chris and Conner.
+She’s also a big part of the Ground Ops team with Chris, Conner and Amber.

 “His food is so good,” said Shannon.
 “Full of love and full of decadence.”